chefArchitect/chefArchitect.github.io/_posts/apispots/bdd/2015-05-25-getting-started.md

     </p>
 </div>

 If what you see on your browser looks like what is shown in the image above, then you're all set!
-Time to [move on and start doing some real testing]({{site.url}}/apispots/bdd/basic-concepts).
+Time to [learn the basic concepts]({{site.url}}/apispots/bdd/basic-concepts).